oliverstickel/oliverstickel.github.io/index.md

 ## Community roles

-I co-organized [Fab:UNIverse](https://fab-universe.github.io/website/) multiple times and co-maintain its website.
+I (co-)chaired [Fab:UNIverse](https://fab-universe.github.io/website/) multiple times and help maintain its website.
 Fab:UNIverse is an annual conference for Fab Lab managers at universities in Germany.
 I've also (co-)organized a lot of different events, temporary (Maker)spaces and meetups such as the Usability Day Siegen (2014-2018).
+I'm a member of the Association for Open Workshops ([Verbund Offener Werkstätten](https://www.offene-werkstaetten.org)).

 I have been an elected member of different bodies of (self)-governance such as the Senate commission on Strategic University Development at Uni Siegen and head of the student representatives ("Fachschaftsräte") at Uni Duisburg-Essen and at Uni Siegen respectively.
 Occasionally, I've been asked to fill roles in expert committees (mostly in relation to innovation and community spaces).